Advertising & Postering in Residence

 Some of these residences are used for conference or hotel guests over the summer months.
 For permission to post advertising or promotional materials in Totem Park, Place Vanier, Orchard Commons, Ritsumeikan-UBC House, or Walter Gage residences during the summer conference season, please contact UBC Conferences and Accommodation.
 Please note that advertising is not permitted in the West Coast Suites hotel.

-If you are from the university neighbourhood community or from a non-UBC organization or business, you may be able to promote or advertise in UBC student residences.
+Not a UBC student, staff or faculty member?
+In some cases, a non-UBC organization may be able to promote or advertise in UBC student residences.

 Can I put up posters in residence?

-Non-UBC businesses or organizations (e.g., pizza delivery, take-out restaurants, retail promotions, etc.) cannot put up posters in residence.
-However, they may request authorization at a residence front desk to place brochures, pamphlets or flyers in the residence commonsblock brochure rack.
+Non-UBC businesses or organizations (e.g., pizza delivery, take-out restaurants, retail promotions, storage solutions, etc.) cannot put up posters in residence.

 Can I place advertising materials in student mailboxes?